Frequently Asked Questions

 Can I earn credit for being cast in a School of Drama production or a UTS Show?

 Students may earn academic credit for being cast in a mainstage production with a faculty director under Drama 498 Theatre Production.
-If the production is a UTS production and directed by a UW faculty member, a student may earn credit under Drama 298.
-Drama 498 may count toward the drama electives in the major and Drama 298 may count toward the general electives toward graduation.
+Students cannot get credit for a UTS production unless it is directed by a UW faculty member, in which case a student may earn credit under Drama 298.
+Drama 498 may count toward the drama electives in the major.
 To earn credit go to Hutchinson Hall Room 105B to get an entry code.

 What are some of the types of acting courses that I can take?